 This monograph follows an eponymous exhibition project conceived by curators Vendula Fremlová, Terezie Petišková and Anna Vartecká, which was presented at the Brno House of Arts from May to August 2014.

-The publication has its central, catalogue part, presenting the photographic documentation of the exhibition and following its specific architectonic designs and individual exhibits.
+The publication’s central catalogue section presents the photographic documentation of the exhibition and follows its specific architectonic designs and individual exhibits.
 It is preceded by expert texts dwelling on a host of topics explored by the project, as well as by authorised interviews with the female artists.

 The introductory text “Project Genesis” by Terezie Petišková, director of the Brno House of Arts, describes the whole story of the project – from its initiation and the inspirational experience of meeting German artist Gisela Weimann to the final realisation of the exhibition.
 Anna Vartecká’s text “Czech and Slovak Female Artists over 65 through the Prism of Gender” dwells on the topic of creating the gender experience of the woman artist in the Czechoslovak context in the second half of the 20th century, and the issue of oral history, which is a key concept for the whole project.

 The text also includes an analysis of the interviews with the artists, preserving the gender prism of looking at the developments in their own work and lives.
 In her text entitled “Production (in spite) of Age”, Vendula Fremlová describes the current state of art management with regard to the degree of presentation and presence of previous generations.
 It provides a detailed analysis of three artists born in the 1920s – D. Mrázková, A. Šimotová and D. Vinopalová-Vodáková – and identifies commonalities not only in their work, but also in the way they experience old age.